-In many states, including asbestos exposure hotbeds such as Michigan and California, workers' compensation laws are a major factor in determining employer responsibility for asbestos exposure.
+In many states, including asbestos-exposure hotbeds like Michigan and California, workers' compensation laws determine an employer's liability for job-related asbestos exposures.

-A simple rule of thumb for determining an employer is to look at a paystub.
-As a general proposition, the entity signing the paycheck is the employer.
-There are countless asbestos cases involving individuals that worked at a particular plant for 20 or 30 years, but were actually employed by a contractor independent of the company that owned their work site.
+Here is one simple rule of thumb for determining who the employer is: look at the worker's paystub.
+As a general rule, the entity signing the paycheck is the employer.
+Countless asbestos cases involve individuals who worked at a particular factory or plant for 20 or 30 years, but were actually employed by a contractor independent of the company that owned their worksite.

-Another common scenario involves a contractor working at multiple job sites for multiple companies, all the while employed by the same contractor.
-An employee of Plant Plumbing could have worked for five years at Family Auto Plant, ten years at Caustic Chemical Company and 15 years for Superior Steel Company, but was employed by Plant Plumbing for the entire 30 years.
-Once again, Plant Plumbing is the employer, despite the exposure occurring at various different job sites.
+Another common asbestos-injury scenario involves a contractor who worked at multiple job sites owned by multiple companies, all while employed by another company.
+For example, a plumber employed by Plant Plumbing for 30 years could have worked for five years at Ace Auto Factory, 10 years at Caustic Chemical Company, and 15 years for Superior Steel Company.
+Once again, Plant Plumbing is the employer, despite the exposure occurring at various job sites.
 Any employer liability for asbestos exposure would reside with Plant Plumbing.